lexx257/scripts/README.md

 - Spotify
 - NVCleaninstall (for Nvidia users)
 - Opens up a tool by CTT to tweak some things (Uninstalling Edge, Ultimate Power Plan etc.)
+I recommend to do a Windows update after this script.